 You must go to the "periodic payment hearing" to keep this right.
 If you fail to attend the "periodic payment hearing," the court could issue a warrant for your arrest.

-This pamphlet is based on the law in effect at the time of publication.
+This information is based on the law in effect at the time of publication.
 It is issued as a public service for general information only, and is not a substitute for legal advice about the facts of your particular situation.